Is Rice Gluten-Free?

 Safe gluten-free rice mix options include:

 • Lundberg offers a wide variety of flavored rice mixes, including flavors such as Organic Sesame, Soy & Ginger Rice, and Organic Turmeric Rice.
-These are certified gluten-free by the Gluten-Free Certification Organization (GFCO), which requires testing to less than 10 parts per million of gluten.
+These are certified gluten-free by the Gluten-Free Certification Organization (GFCO), which requires testing to less than 10 parts per million (PPM) of gluten.

 Rice Mixes to Avoid

-You should avoid flavored mixes from the following brands, all of which are likely to use gluten ingredients:
+Avoid flavored mixes from the following brands, all of which are likely to use gluten ingredients:

 • Uncle Ben's flavored rice